Blue Sky® Habitat Fund

 Sandy River, Clackamas County, Oregon

-The Freshwater Trust (TFT) and US Forest Service (USFS) will lead this project on behalf of the Sandy River Basin Partners (the Partners).
-The project will address primary limiting factors by increasing off channel habitat, floodplain connectivity and large wood abundance on three high priority salmon and steelhead reaches in the upper Sandy: Zigzag River, Camp Creek, and Still Creek.
+The Freshwater Trust and US Forest Service led this project on behalf of the Sandy River Basin Partners.
+The project addressed primary limiting factors by increasing off channel habitat, floodplain connectivity and large wood abundance on three high-priority salmon and steelhead reaches in the upper Sandy: Zigzag River, Camp Creek, and Still Creek.
 The project is part of a collaborative, multi-year effort to accelerate recovery of naturally functioning conditions within prioritized stream channels and riparian areas of the Sandy River basin.
-Data shows that past work is restoring ecosystem processes so that high quality habitat is self-sustaining.
+Data shows that past work is restoring ecosystem processes so that high-quality habitat is self-sustaining.
+Native fish benefited: Lower Columbia River Coho Salmon; Spring Chinook Salmon; Winter Steelhead.

 Lower Drift Creek (Siletz) Tidal Restoration Phase II – MidCoast Watersheds Council